spotlightpa/poor-richard/content/newsletters/palocal/_index.md

 [[explore]]
-newsletter = "Good Day, Berks" schedule = "Occasionally" description = "Be the first to know about articles, staffing, events, and more from our new bureau in Reading and Berks County." image = "2023/09/01jf-h6pe-1sks-18dz.jpeg" width = 2016 height = 1512
+newsletter = "Good Day, Berks" schedule = "Each weekday" description = "Be the first to know about important news, events, and more from our new bureau in Reading and Berks County." image = "2023/09/01jf-h6pe-1sks-18dz.jpeg" width = 2016 height = 1512